afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

 docker load -i /tmp/myapp.tar
 ```

-Now if you execute command `docker images` you'll find the image listed in your remote machine.
+Now if you execute the command `docker images` you'll find the image listed in your remote machine.

-But copying files manually isn't a convenient way.
-If you have multiple QAs in your team then you've to copy it over to multiple computer or in production environment you might have multiple servers as well.
+But copying files manually isn't a convenient solution.
+If you have multiple QAs in your team or in production environment you might have multiple servers  then you've to copy it over to multiple computer.
 That's where registries come into picture and it's the most common way to share docker images.
 A registry is just an intermediary server where all the images are stored.
 As a developer you will build the docker image and push the image in the registry using `docker push <image>` command.
 Those who wants to use the image they just need to pull the image using `docker pull <image>` command.
 [Docker hub](https://hub.docker.com/) is a very popular registry that you might already know.
 But if you're working on a private project and keep the image private and only in your system then, you can use the following alternatives:

 **Self-hosted registry:**  [Harbor](https://goharbor.io/), [Artifactory](https://jfrog.com/artifactory/)